-The Collection Manager reports to the Head of Zoological collections and will supervise a staff managing day-to-day activities in the Herpetology collection.
+The Collection Manager reports to the Head of Zoological collections and will manage day-to-day activities in the Herpetology collection including management of staff.
 The Collection Manager will work jointly with curators to set long and short-term priorities for the Herpetology collections.
-The Collection Manager will also interact with other collections areas, research scientists, exhibitions developers, and education staff.
-The Collection Manager will have opportunities to seek funding for collections improvements and specimen-based research projects.
+The Collection Manager will also interact with other collections areas, research scientists, exhibition developers, and education staff.
+The Collection Manager will have opportunities to pursue research for up to a maximum of 20% of their work time and seek funding for collections improvements and specimen-based research projects.
 The successful candidate will be evaluated on the ability to promote, study, build, care for, and ensure accessibility to the great wealth of specimens in the collection.

 - Managing digitization tasks including imaging specimens, georeferencing, species inventory, and development and evaluation of workflows and standards to ensure best practices;

 - Incorporating new material into the collection, preparing, sorting, identifying, and cataloging specimens;

 - Tracking and reporting metrics of collection use and growth;